Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 *<sub>(The weight loss is uncertain.
 Who knows if the number goes up again.
 So, I decided to celebrate today's victory today itself.)</sub>*

-<sub>I've lost 10kgs from the day I came back home in March(due to the lockdown).
-Which also means, I'm 14.5 kgs down from the starting weight & 17.1 kgs down from the highest weight (from nov,2019).</sub>
+<sub>I've lost 10kgs from the day I came back home in March (due to the lockdown).
+Which also means, I'm 14.5 kgs down from the starting weight & 17.1 kgs down from the highest weight (from nov, 2019).</sub>

 <sub>These number makes me super proud of myself today.🙂️</sub>